In this Article

 How to Prepare

-- Blend all the ingredients other than ‘seasoning’ together.
+- Blend all the ingredients except the seasoning together.

-- In a few drops of oil heated in a pan, add the seasonings and sauté
+- In a few drops of oil heated in a pan, saute the seasonings.

-- Add the blended chutney to seasoning and turn off heat.
+- Add the blended chutney to the seasoning and turn off the heat.
+Serve with idli or dosa.

-A simple recipe that uses very light seasoning and embraces the natural flavour of chana.
+A simple recipe that uses very little seasoning and embraces the natural flavour of chana.

 - ½ cup chana dal